pnuehrenberg/vassi/docs/source/5_feature_extraction.rst

     features = np.concatenate((distances, angles_actor, angles, speed_actor, speed_recipient), axis=1)
     print(features.shape)

-For a more intuative and transparent worfklow (especially in subsequent steps), feature functions can be wrapped using the :code:`as_dataframe` decorator:
+For more transparency (especially in subsequent classification steps), feature functions can be wrapped using the :func:`~automated_scoring.features.decorators.as_dataframe` decorator, which then returns a :class:`~pandas.DataFrame` with named columns.

 .. jupyter-execute ::